binder-examples/minimal-dockerfile/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/binder-examples/minimal-dockerfile/master)

-Binder needs only one thing to work:
+[Binder](https://mybinder.org) needs only one thing for images to work:

 - to be able to launch `jupyter notebook` as a specified user (passed via docker build args as NB_UID/NB_USER)